 Knights of Columbus

 The Knights of Columbus is known as the world’s foremost Catholic fraternal benefit society, and is based on the four principles of charity, unity, fraternity and patriotism.
-Meetings are held the 1st Mon of each month (unless a holiday, which would change meeting to the following Mon) at 8 pm at St. Mary of Grace Parish Center.
 Membership is open to all Catholic men over the age of 18.

 The Saint Agatha Men’s Club is a similar fellowship and service group that puts on activities such as donuts after the first Sunday 8am Mass, an annual Chili Cook-off in Feb, a pancake breakfast in the fall, and assists with other needs of the parish and community.
 There are no dues.

 The Meadville Catholic Community provides a variety of services to address the spiritual and material needs of individuals in the local community.
 Examples include: